utsecnet/PAW/02 - PAW local users and groups/README.md

   * Members: <username>.admin (the account you created in the Local Users section above)
   * Item-level targeting
     * The NetBIOS computer name is <Select the specific User's PAW computer object>

+* Repeat this step for **every** individual PAW, adding the correct local user to each.

 * Backup Operators (built-in)
   * Order: 3